zhanhuadong/gatk-master/scripts/cnv_wdl/somatic/README.md

 The reference used must be the same between PoN and case samples.

-- ``CNVSomaticPanelWorkflow.intervals`` -- (optional) Picard or GATK-style interval list.
-If provided, then WES workflow will be run; otherwise, WGS workflow will be run.
+- ``CNVSomaticPanelWorkflow.intervals`` -- Picard or GATK-style interval list.
+For WGS, this should typically only include the autosomal chromosomes.
 - ``CNVSomaticPanelWorkflow.normal_bams_list`` -- TSV file consisting of corresponding bam and corresponding index files as described in cnv_somatic_panel_workflow.wdl.
 - ``CNVSomaticPanelWorkflow.pon_entity_id`` -- Name of the final PoN file.
 - ``CNVSomaticPanelWorkflow.ref_fasta`` -- Path to reference fasta file.